thevinge/Functional-Jan2020/README.md

  - OCaml and the qcheck library (use OCaml's package manager OPAM for this)
  - an editor (VS Code) to program/edit OCaml code.

-These instructions are adapted from [Scott F. Smith's instructions](http://pl.cs.jhu.edu/pl/ocaml/index.shtml).
+The below instructions are adapted from [Scott F. Smith's instructions](http://pl.cs.jhu.edu/pl/ocaml/index.shtml).

 For Linux and Mac: